Amateur Photographer verdict

 The S24 uses a fairly plain and boxy design, albeit with rounded off square edges.
 It’s quite a lot like an iPhone, and not quite as sleek / flat as the S24 Ultra.
 Whether you like it or not is of course down to personal preference.

 At 6.2”, Samsung has made the S24 slightly bigger than the 6.1” S23, but it’s still much more pocket and small-hand friendly than the S24+ (6.7”) or the enormous 6.8-inch S24 Ultra.
-While there’s no denying a large screen is great for displaying images, personally I prefer using a smaller phone for everyday tasks such as emails and texts – again what you like is down to you.
+There’s no denying a large screen is great for displaying images, though personally I prefer using a smaller phone for everyday tasks such as emails and texts – again this is a subjective matter.
 The screen itself is very bright and clear, and although it’s significantly smaller than a lot of flagship models, it’s still great to use.

 The S24’s tough credentials include an Armor Aluminium Frame, along with a Corning Gorilla Class Victus 2.
 It’s not quite as tough as the S24 Ultra, but you’d expect that for the price.
 IP68 makes it waterproof and dustproof too.
 There’s no case supplied in the box, so you might want to purchase your own for added peace of mind.